 The following excerpt is from the Cultic Studies Journal, Vol. 14, No. 1, 1997, pagesĀ 19-20.
-I nothumantoysgenuinely hope that this information is helpful in the healing process for those who have been abused and exploited emotionally and sexually in the “church” system.
+I genuinely hope that this information is helpful in the healing process for those who have been abused and exploited emotionally and sexually in the “church” system.

 Healing from Psychosexual Abuse